meuleman/epilogos-web/README.md

 npm run higlass-manage-stop
 ```

 This does not remove any HiGlass assets.
 This only stops the HiGlass server instance from running on the specified port.
-If you reboot your computer, you will need to restart the HiGlass server instance via `npm run higlass-manage-start`.
+If you reboot your computer, you will need to restart the HiGlass server instance via Docker Desktop (recommended) or `npm run higlass-manage-start`.

 #### Cleanup